togrupe/dlive-midi-tools/README.md

    will be generated into the directory from where the spreadsheet has been chosen.
 In the `Channels` Tab, you can configure, which channel shall be recorded, and "record armed".
 The patching is 1:1.
    You can also use the tool to create only the Reaper session file.

-8. Click the button "Open spread sheet and trigger writing process" to select your custom Excel sheet.
+8. Click the button "Open spreadsheet and trigger writing process" to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.

 9. If something goes wrong, please check the python console or the `main.log`